Learn which baby cup is best for your little one and read about the pros and cons about open cups, straw cups, 360 cups, and sippy cups.

 The sippy cup has only one advantage: It’s spill-proof.
 Unfortunately, that positive does not outweigh the many negatives to sippy cup use, which is why most experts recommend that you don’t choose a sippy cup (or if you do, that you limit its use to very occasionally).

-What are some of the con of using a sippy cup?
+What are some of the cons of using a sippy cup?

 The reason for the strong rebuke of the sippy?
 A sippy cup is really just a bottle in the sense that it doesn’t teach any new oral skills.
 As with a bottle, a baby forms a seal on the sippy cup spout by placing the tongue at the front of the mouth and then sucks out the liquid — and that doesn’t teach anything about sipping or promote oral motor development.
 In fact, prolonged use of the sippy cup has been shown to delay oral motor development, impact speech development, and lead to tooth decay (because of the pooled liquids in the mouth).
 It also limits the development of a mature swallowing pattern, plus it can end up being used as a comfort object much in the way a bottle might, causing too much liquid intake and drowning the appetite for solid foods.